Key precept: Humans are not action figures – the results of our actions reverberate through our world.

-We struggle with forgiving those who have hurt us because we feel outraged that the offender gets to shrug off responsibility instead of admitting and repairing the harm that was done to us.
+We struggle with forgiving those who have hurt us because we feel, justifiably I would say, outraged that the offender gets to shrug off responsibility instead of admitting and repairing the harm that was done to us.
 Intuitively we understand that when we forgive, we cancel the debt owed to us, and we are left bearing the burden of that offense through emotional suffering, physical suffering, financial costs, damaged reputation, loss of social standing, loss of hopes and dreams for the future.

 Acknowledging that your actions harmed someone, and giving something of equal value to the person who suffered loss by your actions, is called atonement.
 To some extent it repairs (the action, verb) the damage that was done, with reparations (the things, noun).

 - In politics, monetary reparations are often imposed on the countries that started, but lost, a war, to repay the winning countries their cost of fighting the war (taking the place of the older system of plunder and slaves).

 - In a court of law, a monetary fine is often imposed on the offender, which puts a value on the damage caused by the wrongdoer’s actions.
 This allows the judge to maintain his integrity (honesty, righteousness, faithfulness to the law) while allowing mercy to the person who broke the law (which by definition harms another individual.)
 It “put things right”, in some mystical way restores balance to the universe.

 - In the physical realm, tax payments are one means by which damage to the environment is repaired.

 To be just, reparations have to be equal in value to the damage that was caused.
 The only equitable atonement for a sin unto death is – another death.